sudobooo/page_loader/README.md

 ### Logging

-All error logs are written to .page-loader-errors.log The file is created in the working directory.
+All error logs are written to .page-loader-errors.log.
+The file is created in the working directory.

 ## Demonstration of the program